Enforcement Reserve Deputy Program

 History and Mission:

 Volunteering as a Reserve Deputy is unlike any other volunteer program.
 To be a Reserve Deputy requires commitment from the person and their family.
-Reserve Deputies are required to provide 24 hours of service per month as well as have to pay for some of the required equipment (i.e.: firearm, ect.)
+Reserve Deputies are required to pay for some of their equipment and to provide 24 hours of service per month.
 See FAQ for more information.

 Application & Selection Information:View job description and apply onlineThe Marion County Sheriff’s Office accepts applications for Reserve Deputies throughout the year.
 Application deadline is in May for the training academy beginning in the fall of that year.
 Applicants who successfully pass the selection process will attend the Mid Valley Reserve Training (MVRT) starting in November and ending in May.
 Training consists of over 300 hours of instruction and practical application in the Criminal Justice System, Motor Vehicle Law, Criminal Law and many other law enforcement related areas.

 Applications are reviewed by Human Resources to ensure an applicant meets the minimum requirements to be a Reserve Deputy.
 Applicants who meet the minimum requirements will then be required to pass a written test, Oregon Physical Abilities Test(ORPAT), oral board examination, a psychological exam, a police background investigation, a driver license record check, drug screening, and physical examination.
 This process takes several weeks to complete.

 Required Training:Complete the Mid-Valley-Reserve-Training Academy, hosted by MCSO and several other agencies within the area.
 The cost to attend the academy is $350.00.
 Ongoing training to be successfully completed, as required.

 Frequently Asked Questions: